Have you ever stood in a coffee shop, looking to buy yourself some new Specialty Coffee beans, and as you read the package, you see the word ‘washed’?

 So let’s find out the beans we used in more detail.

-Beanpress Coffee Co. is a specialty coffee roaster in the UK.
-They buy awesome speciality coffee, grown by skilled producers around the world, and roast them carefully in their small roasters in Dorset.
+They buy coffee grown by skilled producers around the world and roast them carefully in their small roasters in Dorset.

 They keep their roasts light, so you can experience the coffee’s true character and natural sweetness.